RenderKit/openvkl/doc/api.md

                                                      rendering inaccuracies may appear
                                                      if hex is not parallelepiped

-  bool                 precomputedNormals      true  whether to accelerate by precomputing,
+  bool                 precomputedNormals     false  whether to accelerate by precomputing,
                                                      at a cost of 12 bytes/face
   -------------------  ------------------  --------  ---------------------------------------
   : Additional configuration parameters for unstructured volumes.

 Sampling
 --------